 If Santa Cruz is just one stop on your tour of Bolivia visit our Bolivia Tourism page.
 It's full of information on tours all over Bolivia as well as some of our favorite tour attractions.
 Our Travel Information page has all the information you’ll need on visas, immigration, travel safety, airlines, buses, trains, holidays, exchanging money, traveling with kids and pets, and much more.

 The Live in Bolivia section also has TONS of information for those of you who’ve moved here.
 You’ll find out what it’s like to live as an expat in Santa Cruz in this section.

 And lastly, Santa Cruz is gorgeous in September because the tajibo trees are in full bloom.
 Definitely take a taxi on a Sunday and just cruise around the streets of Santa Cruz for an hour.
 You’ll see huge enormous trees bursting into full bloom with bright yellow, red, pink, purple and white flowers.
 September 21st is our first day of SPRING and it’ll only get more beautiful from here on out through the middle of next year.

-Sign up for our free monthly newsletter Beautiful Bolivia and follow us on Twitter or Facebook, or Pinterest or subcribe to our YouTube channel.
+Follow us on Twitter or Facebook, or Pinterest or subcribe to our YouTube channel.
 These are absolutely the best ways to stay in touch and find out about other amazing times to visit Santa Cruz.
 Questions?
 Tell Bella!